hanspoo/global-types/README.md

 ## How

-It augments every "tsconfig*.json" file under "apps" or "libs" folder, with an includes entry: ../../types/*.d.ts or as any dots as needed, the types of .d.ts files you put there will then work for all the apps and libs.
+It augments every "tsconfig*.json" file under "apps" or "libs" folder, with an includes entry: ../../types/*.d.ts or as many dots as needed to go up, the d.ts files you put there will then work for all the apps and libs.

 ## Caveats: